Skatteetaten/aurora/docs/documentation/aurora-config.md

     │  └── App2.yaml   (Configuration for App2 in environment prod)
-    └── test           (A folder named test, representing the environment test) ├── about.yaml  (Configuration for all applications in environment test) ├── App1.yaml   (Configuration for App1 in environment test) └── App2.yaml   (Configuration for App2 in environment test)
+    └── test           (A folder named test, representing the environment test) ├── about.yaml  (Configuration for all applications in environment test) ├── about-alternative.yaml  (Alternative Configuration for all applications in environment test) ├── App1.yaml   (Configuration for App1 in environment test) └── App2.yaml   (Configuration for App2 in environment test)